-What does an executor of a will do?
-When a person makes a will they name an executor or executors to be responsible for carrying out their instructions, such as managing their estate and distributing inheritance to beneficiaries when they have died.
-If there isn’t a will, or the executor(s) aren’t willing to act, or are no longer capable due to physical or mental health issues, then an administrator is appointed to carry out the role.
+If there isn’t a Will, or the Executor(s) aren’t willing to act, or are no longer capable due to physical or mental health issues, then an administrator (or Personal Representative) is appointed to carry out the role.

-What power does an executor of a will have?
+What power does the Executor of a Will have?

-- Collecting all assets, including property and money due to the estate of the person who has died
+- Collecting all assets, including property and money due to the estate of the person who has passed away

-- Applying for the grant of probate – if it’s needed*
+- Applying for the Grant of Probate – if needed

 - Paying any debts owed by the deceased and settling any inheritance tax due